-A simple moving average (SMA) is the simplest type of moving average in forex analysis.
+A simple moving average (SMA) is the simplest type of moving average.

 Basically, a simple moving average is calculated by adding up the last “X” period’s closing prices and then dividing that number by X.